 The proliferation of low-cost brokerages and near-unbridled access to information has encouraged more people to want to manage their own investments by themselves.

-For the uninitiated, there may be benefits to taking investing into your own hands.
-But in some cases, investors could realise that with the stress and other downsides to DIY investing, it may not be as simple, straightforward, and satisfying as assembling a bookshelf.
+There are certainly potential benefits to taking investing into your own hands.
+But in some cases, depending on your personal circumstances and goals, it may not be as simple, straightforward, and satisfying as assembling a bookshelf.

 What is "do it yourself" investing?